PhucHuwu/ChatBot_Dich_vu_cong/README.md

 ### Getting Help

-If you encounter any issues:
+If you encounter any issues, we're here to help:

 1. **Check Documentation**: Review this README and inline code comments
 2. **Search Issues**: Check [existing GitHub Issues](https://github.com/PhucHuwu/ChatBot_Dich_vu_cong/issues) for similar problems
 3. **Enable Debug Logging**: Set `LOG_LEVEL=DEBUG` for detailed diagnostics
-4. **Create Issue**: If the problem persists, create a new issue with logs, configuration, and steps to reproduce
+4. **Create Issue**: If the problem persists, please create a new issue with logs, configuration, and steps to reproduce

 ## License